vatsl/AutonomousDriving/carnd-advanced-lane-detection-project/README.md

 ![alt text][sobel_x]
 ![alt text][sobel_y]

-Next, using techniques from "Project 1 - Finding Lane Lines", conduct sanity checks.
+Next, using techniques from "Finding Lane Lines Project", conduct sanity checks.
 These techniques included Region Masking & Hough Lines, and the purpose for performing them was to ensure that the thresholding steps taken are accurate enough to yield proper perspective transforms.

 The region masking results are shown below.
 Region is masked with the following points: